alphagov/govuk-import-export-prototype/answer/research-plan-and-find-new-overseas-opportunities.markdown

 * organising appointments possible partners
 * arrange meeting or seminars for you to present your business abroad

-Fees vary but usually start at around £500 for a short report identifying potential distributors.

-Get in touch with [your local trade team](https://www.contactus.ukti.gov.uk/office-finder/) to find out more about the service.
+Get in touch with [your local trade team](https://www.contactus.ukti.gov.uk/office-finder/) to find out more about the service and how much it will cost.

 ###Get grants to attend overseas trade shows